SAP-samples/abap-cheat-sheets/17_SAP_LUW.md

 ## Introduction

-⚠️ Most of the content of this cheat sheet is only relevant to [classic ABAP](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenclassic_abap_glosry.htm).
+⚠️ The concept is relevant to both ABAP Cloud and classic ABAP, but some of the statements covered in the cheat sheet and executable example are only relevant to [classic ABAP](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenclassic_abap_glosry.htm).

 This cheat sheet provides a high-level overview of the [SAP LUW](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abensap_luw_glosry.htm) concept that deals with data consistency with a focus on SAP LUW-related statements, supported by an executable example to check the syntax in action.